 However, with the new iOS 14 update, users will see a pop-up that informs them that an app wants to track them and they have to physically agree to that.
 If they choose to agree, then they can still receive personalised ads.
 If they do not agree, then apps such as Facebook will no longer be able to target them with personalised advertising.
 Meaning advertisers will no longer want to invest in Facebook.

 Let’s learn a bit more about why this is only happening now…

 As a consumer, it will mean you now have a choice on whether you’d like your data to be used.
 However, if you do opt-out then you could find your feed, particularly on Facebook and Instagram, is filled with advertisements of things you have no interest in.
 So, whether this is a positive to you as a consumer depends on your preferences.

 As a business, this could negatively impact the success of your paid advertisements.
 If people choose to opt-out then this means your ad could be reaching the completely wrong target audience – reducing the return on investment.
 Facebook has claimed this change could harm small businesses.
 They have even launched a new website where small businesses are coming forward to share their stories by sharing videos with the hashtag #SpeakUpforSmall.

 Who’s going to be crowned champion?

-Whilst we sit here with the popcorn waiting to see how this pans out, we are grateful our packages are mostly organic marketing, so we fortunately won’t be impacted.
+Whilst we sit here with the popcorn waiting to see how this pans out, we are grateful our packages consist of mostly organic marketing.
+So, we fortunately won’t be impacted.
 Want to find out more about our packages?
 Click here.